Estadio de la Ceramica

 Address: Calle Blasco Ibáñez 2, 12540 Villarreal (Vila-real)

-Tickets for Villarreal games can be bought online, by phone +34 964 524 000, at the club shop at the stadium, or at the Villarreal shop at shopping centre Salera (the latter with larger opening times).
+Tickets for Villarreal games can be bought online, by phone +34 964 524 000, at the club shop at the stadium, or at the Villarreal shop at Plaça Major 19 (the latter with larger opening times).

-Tickets are also available on the gate from two hours before the start of the match.
-Villarreal is unlikely to sell out in the Segunda División.
+Tickets are also available on the gate from 1.5 hours before the start of the match.
+Villarreal do not generally sell out.